Whether you are new to programming or already an experienced developer. In this industry, learning new concepts and languages/frameworks is

 Following this tutorial, you will learn how to set up a Vue app from scratch, creating components, handling state, creating route, connecting to a third party service and even handling authentication.

 This is really a great project to get started with Vue or to improve your existing skills to tackle development in 2020.
 You can find the tutorial right here: https://www.sitepoint.com/pusher-vue-real-time-chat-app/

-This project will teach you valuable skills such while creating an application from scratch, starting with design over development all the way to a production ready deployment.
+This project will teach you valuable skills such while creating an application from scratch, starting with the design over development all the way to a production-ready deployment.

 - Angular 8